The Mills at Jersey Gardens: 1992–1999: Development and opening

-The mall was built on a former landfill, which required remediation prior to the mall development.
-Plans for the 1300000 sqft mall were announced in 1998 by Glimcher Realty Trust, emphasizing the sites proximity to the New Jersey Turnpike and its location in an Urban Enterprise Zone, making purchases eligible for a reduced 3½% (now 3.3125% as of January 1, 2018) sales tax rate, a potent lure for New York City residents paying a sales tax rate over 8%.
-However, the sales tax on certain items, such as food and drink, have an additional 3% Elizabeth City Franchise Fee.
+Jersey Gardens was built on a former landfill acquired by OENJ Corporation in 1992, which required extensive brownfield remediation prior to the mall development.
+This involved landfill capping with recyclables like dredged harbor materials and construction debris, installation of methane gas collection systems, and PCB containment measures.
+In 1996, 130 acres of the former landfill site were sold to Glimcher Realty Trust of Ohio for development, with the remediation efforts earning a 2001 U.S. Environmental Protection Agency Phoenix Award for brownfield redevelopment.
+Plans for the 1300000 sqft outlet center were announced in early 1998 by Glimcher Realty Trust, emphasizing the sites proximity to the New Jersey Turnpike and its location in an Urban Enterprise Zone, making purchases eligible for a reduced 3½% (now 3.3125% as of January 1, 2018) sales tax rate, a potent lure for New York City residents paying a sales tax rate over 8%.